Your thoughts on parish or town councils for our area

 • Schools may apply if clear and sufficient benefit to the wider community is demonstrated.
 The wider community relates to those other than the students, parents/guardians, governors and staff.
 Funding cannot be used to supplement the curriculum or other statutory duties or to improve school facilities or provide equipment that will primarily be for the use of the school and not the wider community

-• Churches providing there is a clear benefit to the wider community other than the usual church congregation
+• Churches and faith groups, providing there is a clear benefit to the wider community other than the usual congregation

 • You cannot apply for these grants if you are an individual, for-profit-organisation, political party or organisation formed to campaign on a single issue